01

 Thirty-plus clients is where memory stops being a strategy.

 At 30+ clients, the coach is no longer just coaching.
-They are also silently coordinating renewals, payment recovery, follow-up, check-ins, missed workouts, nutrition adherence, onboarding, and all the little details they promised themselves they would remember later.
+They are silently coordinating renewals, payment recovery, follow-up, check-ins, missed workouts, nutrition adherence, onboarding, and the little details they promised themselves they would remember later.
 That is why the manual stack starts feeling heavier than the roster itself.
+The fix is not another tool.
+It is moving in the right order.

 04